-Due to the Investors' fiduciary duties to their pension members and stakeholders with respect to the efficient management of the investments the Investors encourage the Manager to consider tax planning opportunities that prevents double taxation and maximizes the after-tax-return for its investors.
+Due to the Investors' fiduciary duties to the pension savers with respect to the efficient management of the investments the Investors encourage the Manager to consider tax planning opportunities that prevents double taxation and maximizes the after-tax-return for its investors.
 However, the Investors urge the Manager to carefully consider such planning and only to undertake non-aggressive tax planning.